Differentiability and Approximation of Probability Functions under Gaussian Mixture Models: Estimation of the Probability Function and Its Gradient: A Numerical Example

+For $\delta < 1$, $f_\xi$ has a local minimum at $(0,0)$ and two modal points at $(0,\pm1)$, so we choose values of $\delta \in (0,1)$ to make the mixture model multimodal.
+Figure \ref{fig:joint} illustrates the distribution of $\xi$ for the case $\delta=0.5$, highlighting its clear two modal points.

-Hence, on the one hand, the probability \eqref{exp:Prob} becomes where $F_\chi^{k,\lambda}$ denotes the cumulative distribution function of a non-central chi-squared random variable with $k$ degrees of freedom and noncentrality parameter $\lambda$, and $f_\chi^{k,\lambda}$ denotes its corresponding density.
+In this setting, the probability \eqref{exp:Prob} becomes where $F_\chi^{k,\lambda}$ denotes the cumulative distribution function of a non-central chi-squared random variable with $k$ degrees of freedom and noncentrality parameter $\lambda$, and $f_\chi^{k,\lambda}$ denotes its corresponding density.
 Furthermore, the derivative of the probability function is therefore given by

 On the other hand,